emanuelm33/BinPo/README.md

 surface, orbital decomposition of electron density and envelope wavefunctions can be computed in post-processing steps.
 _BinPo_ gives priority to ease-of-use and efficiency in order to produce realistic simulations at low computational cost.
 High quality and customized figures can be obtained from the simulations.
-To see details of the methodology applied, please refer to our manuscript.
+To see details of the methodology applied, please refer to our preprint on https://arxiv.org/abs/2203.11308.
 For a quick start about how to use this code, please see "Usage" section below.

 ### Prerequisites